 There are more reasons why reading matters, but I guess, you know.
 Now, let’s move on to the challenges.
 Why do you struggle in the first place?

 Why You Struggle to Read

 This post is about how to fall in love with books again.

-This means, if you look back at your childhood or years back, you probably fall in love with books at some point.
+This means if you look back at your childhood or years back, you probably fell in love with books at some point.

 Another possible reason you struggle to read it is because of notifications.
 Do you remember forgetting you were cooking a meal, and it burnt?
 Why did it happen?
-The thing is, you didn’t get any signal such as sound, sight, memory, or smell that reminds you are cooking something.
+The thing is, you didn’t get any signal, such as sound, sight, memory, or smell, that reminds you that you are cooking something.
 It’s the same when you are reading.
 Notifications are the enemies such as sound, image, and pop-ups that remind you to check something out.
 For example, set your device to no disturb or put it in airplane mode for ten minutes.